aymerick/raymond/README.md

 #### Block Parameters

-It's possible to receive named parameters from supporting helpers
+It's possible to receive named parameters from supporting helpers.

 ```html
   {{#each users as |user userId|}}